 A Duo push, means that a prompt will be send to accept on a mobile device configured for Duo, such as an iPhone.
 The “Call Me” option means that a number will be called by Duo, and the user will need to accept the call and press a key.
 The “Passcode” option is for when an authenticator app like Duo provides a temporary passcode for the user to enter.

 Although there have been increases in hacking two-factor authentication, enabling this in an enterprise still provides a great layer of protection in the security scheme.
-Using Duo makes 2FA deployment a manageable task due to its integration with so many applications and platforms.
+Using Duo makes 2FA deployment in Windows a manageable task due to its integration with so many applications and platforms.